Jill Biden portrays Donald Trump as a threat to women as she opens tour of battleground states - ExBulletin

 ATLANTA (AP) First lady Jill Biden warned Friday that Donald Trump's return to the White House would threaten women who already saw the former president's Supreme Court choose to waive the federal right to abortion services.

-Trump has spent his life tearing us down and devaluing our existence, she said in Atlanta, where she launched a multi-state battlefield tour to highlight President Joe Biden's outreach agenda during the re-election campaign aimed at women.
+Trump has spent his life tearing us down and devaluing our existence, she said in Atlanta, where she launched a multi-state battlefield tour to highlight President Joe Biden's outreach agenda during the re-election campaign targeting women.

 “I have been so proud of the way Joe has put women at the heart of his agenda,” the first lady said of her husband.
 She compared him to Trump, who she said mocks women's bodies, disrespects our achievements and brags about assault and, just this week, took credit for the murder of Roe v.
 Wade.